 Unlike a number of her contemporaries involved in the reform of housing, Octavia Hill had a strong interest in local solutions and in the redevelopment and enhancement of existing properties.
 The emphasis was upon extending the number of rooms available to families, improving sanitary conditions, redecoration and improving general conditions in the building e.g. through regular cleaning.
 Later, as she took on managing housing for others she had to deal with larger blocks.
 While sometimes being presented as an advocate of block dwelling, Octavia Hill accepted them only to the extent that they existed – and that they were part of what was possible in an urban area like London.
 Indeed, she was deeply critical of the design, constraints and experience of such housing.
 While the development and rehabilitation of blocks might offer better sanitary and living conditions, Hill argued that they were:

 - Not necessarily cheaper to construct (and certainly to maintain) than more vernacular forms of housing;

 - Prone to problems in their common parts (hallways, entrances, stairwells and the like).
 There were issues around behaviour and keeping them tidy and clean.
-In part this was due to the high density living involved, but also to other social issues;
+In part this was due to the high-density living involved, but also to other social issues;

 - Often ugly and uninteresting to look at; and

-- Did not allow for individuality of the family home.
+- Did not allow for the individuality of the family home.
 There was no room for addition and development, and little opportunity to create a space that people could feel was their own.
 (See Darley 1990: 272-3; Hill 1892).